Michigan Labor Laws Guide

 Military leave

-State classified employees who are members of the uniformed services are eligible for unpaid military leave.
+Based on Michigan law, state classified employees who are members of the uniformed services are eligible for unpaid military leave for up to 5 years.

 Leave for victims of domestic violence and sexual assault